Buick Regal: GS

 Shanghai GM's locally produced variant of the Regal GS went on sale in China on September 15, 2011.
 The output of the 2.0L Turbo SIDI engine is 162 kW, which is about 40 kW less than the production US-model.
 The torque is 350 Nm. and the top speed is claimed as 232 km/h.
 The car is only offered in this case as a front-wheel-drive.
 There exist also some interior and exterior differences between the American and Chinese models.

 Sport Touring Edition

-For 2016, the Regal added a new Sport Touring Edition which included unique 18" aluminum black pocket wheels and a rear lip spoiler.
+For 2016, the Regal added a new Sport Touring Edition which included unique 18-inch aluminum black pocket wheels and a rear lip spoiler.
+This remained in the lineup for this generation's final model year.

 eAssist

 Beginning in 2011, Buick began offering the eAssist system in the Regal, The 2012 model year Regal is the second GM vehicle to offer eAssist after the 2012 Buick LaCrosse.
 The eAssist system is standard in the LaCrosse 2.5 L I4, but the eAssist powertrain is optional in the Regal.

 The eAssist system adds a lithium-ion battery housed in the trunk, along with regenerative braking, engine stop/start, fuel cut-off, grille louvres that close at speed, underbody panels and low-rolling resistance tires.
 The eAssist system adds up to 15 hp to the standard 2.4L Ecotec engine during acceleration.
 Fuel economy for the Regal with eAssist is estimated at 26 mpgus city, 37 mpgus highway.